-Tiny specks of food are acceptable, however, an oil-soaked pizza box will not only attract ants and pests to your bin, but it is also unrecyclable.
+Tiny specks of food are acceptable; however, an oil-soaked pizza box will not only attract ants and pests to your bin, but it is also unrecyclable and not suitable for the compost.
 This is because the oil from the box will not mix with the water-based slurry at the recycling company.

-This is why your community recycling company may refuse all kinds of plastic bags and wrap.
+This is why your community recycling company may refuse all kinds of plastic bags and wraps.
 This does not imply that they are unrecyclable.
 You can not just do it from home.
 You can explore advanced options for recycling them.

 Also, black plastic is not a commonly used color, so recycling companies do not favor them.
 Trying to gather enough black plastic to recycle together can take a long time and prove prohibitively expensive.

 Rather than just dumping it in the trash, use it as compost instead.
 It is useful in your garden or as an added source of income when you sell to gardeners.
 If you do not have the facilities to make compost, you can hire a compost service to pick up your food and soiled paper waste.

-There are a few things more frustrating than your efforts going to waste because someone didn't know better.
-To ensure that your efforts don't go to waste, take out time to speak to residents in your home about how to recycle correctly.
+A few things are more frustrating than your efforts going to waste because someone didn't know better.
+To ensure that your actions don't go to waste, take time to speak to residents in your home about recycling correctly.
 That way, no one will make the mistake of contaminating the contents of the recycling bin.

 Place your recycling bin or bins in a position that everyone in the household has easy access to it.
 Also, put the bin within the eyesight of the trash can or create some sort of reminder so that people are mindful of recycling as much as possible.